 As with Janet, there's a huge temptation to withdraw from society because you are ashamed of your loved one's addiction.
 Therapists specialising in the fields of addiction say that if the family can understand what is going on and realise that they are not the only ones in their situation, it can go along way towards helping the addict face up to the problem.

 Often local family doctors are a good starting place to find help.
 Some people turn to their particular God and find their local minister a great source of emotional comfort.

 Organisations such as Families Anonymous offer support and advice to families and friends of addicts.
 Experiences and anxieties are shared in a group forum helping people come to terms with this highly disruptive force on their lives.
 Community alcohol and drugs teams support not just the addict but their loved ones as do charities such as Alcoholics Anonymous and Narcotics Anonymous.

 Rehab and detox centres that involve families in group therapy sessions take a holistic approach to the problem (tackling not only the addiction but the wider emotional, mental, social and spiritual aspects of it).
-An intervention may be the first step in getting an addict into a rehabilitation or detox facility, and this intervention support site offers insight, tips, and professional help for families who wish to set up an intervention for a loved one that needs help.

 Children are amazing in their resilience and generally suffer a parent's addiction in silence.
 But many are quietly suffering a living hell of fear and despair, unable to reach out for help.
 After all, the adult they love and trust isn't there for them, so why should any other adult be?